 It should be reviewed periodically and updated after major life changes, such as marriage, divorce, relocation, or changes in relationships.

-Relationship with Other Estate Planning Documents
+Relationship Between a Power of Attorney and Other Estate Planning Documents

 How is a durable power of attorney different from a healthcare directive?